WHS-Robotics-Classes/I2R_Lab_3.25-Controlling_Digital_Output_II/README.md

 ### Step Two: Write the Code

-Write a sketch in [Codebender.edu](https://edu.codebender.cc/class/1ajtp) that does the following:
+Write a sketch in the Arduino Web Editor that does the following:
 - LED2 blink on for 500 ms
 - LED2 blink off for 500 ms
   - Repeat this cycle once